gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 head:
   - - meta
     - name: description
-      content: A practical guide to building AI-powered automated newsletters that aggregate content from RSS feeds, YouTube, and social media into a curated digest.
+      content: How marketers can use AI-powered newsletters to curate content from RSS feeds, YouTube, and social media into a branded digest that builds an owned audience.
   - - meta
     - property: og:title
       content: How Marketers Can Use AI-Powered Newsletters to Turn Scattered Content Into an Owned Audience
   - - meta
     - property: og:description
-      content: A practical guide to building AI-powered automated newsletters that aggregate content from RSS feeds, YouTube, and social media into a curated digest.
+      content: How marketers can use AI-powered newsletters to curate content from RSS feeds, YouTube, and social media into a branded digest that builds an owned audience.
   - - meta
     - property: og:image
       content: https://bluefox.email/assets/articles/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.png